moo-tech/EV2/NFT_Weapons.md

 Weapon mastery progression is **account-bound** (NOT an NFT):
 - **XP System**: Weapons gain XP through usage
-- **Mastery Bonuses**: Unlocks handling improvements, reload speed, aim assist
+- **Mastery Bonuses**: Unlocks different weapon part types, handling improvements, and aim assist
 - **Persistent**: Mastery progress stays with your account, not the NFT

 ---